dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 }
 ```

 - The GLFW or Native platforms can't be referenced by the main windowing package.
-This means that we need to work out our own cross-platform windowing management API.
-We have decided to use `ISilkPlatform`, static class `Silk` for platform registration via reflection, and static class `Window` for Window creation.
+This means that we need to work out our own cross-platform windowing platform management API.

+- To do so, we add `ISilkPlatform`.
+Every windowing platform package must include, at minimum, two classes: An implementation of `IWindow`, and an implementation of `ISilkPlatform`.

 ```cs
 /// <summary>